mpragnarok/expenseTracker/README.md

 ​	The dynamic webpage is made up by **handlebars**.
 All the transactions group by day and month.
 And can be choose from pop-up calendar.

-​	Additionally, it has login authentication with local strategy and Facebook strategy which create with **passport.js** , users can only look up the restaurants data which they've added.
+​	Additionally, it has login authentication with local strategy and Facebook strategy which create with **passport.js** , users can only look up the transactions data which they've added.

 ## packages